-Recently, Baidu Baike – the Chinese equivalent of Wikipedia – updated its robots.txt file – the file that instructs search engines about which web addresses they can access – and completely blocked Googlebot and Bingbot from indexing content from the platform.
+Recently, Baidu Baike – the Chinese equivalent of Wikipedia – updated its robots.txt file, which instructs search engines which web addresses they can access, and completely blocked Googlebot and Bingbot from indexing content from its platform.

 Photo: Shutterstock

-The move shows Baidu is trying to protect its online assets amid growing demand for big data to develop artificial intelligence (AI) models and applications.
+This move shows Baidu's efforts to protect its online assets amid the growing demand for big data to develop artificial intelligence (AI) models and applications.

-Following Baidu Baike's robots.txt update, an SCMP investigation found that many items from the platform still appeared in Google and Bing search results, possibly from previously archived old content.
+Following Baidu Baike's robots.txt update, an SCMP survey revealed that many entries from the platform still appear in Google and Bing search results, possibly from previously archived content.

-More than two years after OpenAI launched ChatGPT, many of the world's major AI developers are signing deals with content publishers to access quality content for their GenAI projects.
+More than two years after OpenAI launched ChatGPT, many of the world's major AI developers are signing agreements with content publishers to access quality content for their GenAI projects.

-OpenAI signed a deal with Time magazine in June to access the magazine's entire archive of more than 100 years of history.
+OpenAI signed an agreement with Time magazine in June to access its entire archive spanning over 100 years.

 Cao Phong (according to SCMP)